Functional Programming Patterns in Lua

 This avoids the accidental sharing bugs that come from mutating a shared table passed as an argument.

-Closures for Computed Values
+Closures for computed values

 Closures can carry computed results, memoizing expensive operations without polluting global state: